YanKolev/html-css-lab/README.md

 No impact on surrounding elements, might overlap them We use top, bottom, left or right to offset the element from its relatively positioned container position:absolute

+Layouts:

+Intro into floats and float layout.
+Floats
+Element s removed from normal flow: "out of flow"
+Text and inlne elements will wrap around the floated element The container element will NOT adjust its height to the element (leading to Collapsing heights)

+Clearing floats- the easiest way it will be to add an additional element to the element and clear it from there.